Ai-Prince-1/cogs-community-framework-/docs/handbook.md

 | **Close** | 10 min | Scribe reads back all intentions and commitments.
 First weekly Facilitator confirmed. |

 #### Life domains — choose 2 to 3 per Season
 Circles choose their domains together.
+This list is a recommended non-exhaustive starting point.
 No domain is mandatory.
 The group picks what matters most to them right now.

 | Domain | What it covers |
 | :--- | :--- |